Quality Hospice Care: End-of-Life Support Services

 Modern hospice care as we know it was pioneered by Dame Cicely Saunders, who founded the first modern hospice in 1967.
 Her approach was revolutionary, focusing on patient-centered care and the concept of ‘total pain,’ which includes psychological, spiritual, and physical discomfort.
 Saunders also introduced the use of opioids for pain management in hospice care, transforming the way pain is treated in end-of-life care.

 Today, hospice care encompasses palliative care for the incurably ill in various settings, including hospitals, nursing homes, and at-home care.
-The International Hospice Institute, established in 1984, evolved into the International Association for Hospice and Palliative Care (IAHPC), promoting global standards and practices in hospice care.
+The International Hospice Institute, established in 1984, evolved into the International Association for Hospice and Palliative Care (IAHPC), promoting global standards and practices in hospice care, including guidelines for quality palliative care that can be found at https://www.nationalcoalitionhpc.org/ncp-guidelines/.

 Who Can Benefit from Hospice Care?